Academic Catalog

 ENG-073 ESSSENTIALS OF COLLEGE WRITING I

-4 credit hours4 contact hours (4 Lecture Hours Per Week)
+2 credit hours2 contact hours (2 Lecture Hours Per Week)

-This course is designed to help the student achieve competency in standard writing skills through the study of grammar, sentence structure and paragraph development.
+A co-requisite course for ENG-121: English Composition I that develops writing skills through the study of grammar, sentence structure and paragraph development.

 ENG-121 ENGLISH COMPOSITION I